 The late arrival of a child interrupts classes already in progress, is inconsiderate of others, and is unsettling for the child.
 Please do everything you can to ensure that your child arrives at school on time.
 Your cooperation is essential.
 If your children arrive at school after 12:15 p.m., please be sure that they have eaten lunch.
 All students arriving late must be escorted to the front glass doors by a parent.
-Parents should "buzz" the school office and school personnel will come to the door to greet the child, take his/her temperature and escort him/her to class accordingly.
+Parents should "buzz" the school office and school personnel will meet you at the glass doors, greet the child and escort him/her to class accordingly.